mozilla/explainers/README.md

 ## Minimum viable explainer
 Start your explainer with at least:

-0. a short name — for the directory that will hold your explainer, preferably all lowercase
+0. a short name for the feature, which will be used for the directory/repository for your explainer; use all lowercase short names with hyphens for separators
 1. user problem(s) to be solved with a new/improved standard, at least a one sentence description

 ### New counter-proposal